 WP leader: JIIS

-Description: WP11 will ensure a structured and coordinated communication, dissemination and exploitation strategy by developing an strategic communication plan, building the most appropriate communication channels and tools in order to effectively raise awareness on the water mining technologies and their benefits and foster interaction with and dissemination to the target audiences and enhance engagement with scientific, technical, non-technical, regulatory and public stakeholder.
+This work package ensures a structured and coordinated communication, dissemination and exploitation strategy, building WATER-MINING’s presence on the most appropriate communication channels to raise awareness about the project’s technologies and their benefits, whilst fostering interaction with the project’s target audiences and engaging with scientific, technical, non-technical, regulatory and public stakeholders.

 WP leader: DECHEMA

-Water as a resource: water demands need to be ensured by the public administration and alternative water resources are increasingly emerging as essential.
-In this context, desalination is expected to play a key role, especially in water-stressed regions.
+Water as a resource: water demands need to be met by the public administration, and the need for alternative water sources is increasingly recognised.
+Seawater desalination is expected to play a key role, especially in water-stressed regions.

-Water as a consumable: during the last century world population tripled and together with the higher levels of consumption and standard livings have meant the water demand has also increase substantially.
-Urban water consumption is just a small fraction of the total human water use but remains a potential alternative source of water.
+Water as a consumable: Over the course of the 20th century, the world population tripled, and together with the increased levels of consumption and living standards, water demand has substantially increased.
+Urban water consumption is just a small fraction of the total human water use, but it remains an important potential alternative water source.

-Water as a durable: Durable goods are defined as the goods used for final consumption repeatedly over a period of more than one year.
-In this sense, the development of innovative technologies aiming to the multiple use of water in industries is seemed as a promising approach for the reduction of water demand from industrial sectors.
+Water as a durable: Durable goods are defined as goods used for final consumption repeatedly over a period of more than one year.
+The development of innovative technologies is seen as an opportunity for reducing water demand in industrial sectors.

-The Floating Farm is a small-scale innovative circular concept located in the port of Rotterdam (The Netherlands) addressing animal welfare, sustainable food production, changing landscape conditions and wastewater management in Rotterdam.
-The Floating Farm is aimed at local food production in a sustainable, circular and in terms of water and energy be as self-sufficient as possible.
+The Floating Farm is a small-scale innovative circular farm located in the port of Rotterdam, addressing animal welfare, sustainable food production, changing landscape conditions and wastewater management.
+The Floating Farm produces local food based on sustainable and circular principles, aiming for self-sufficiency in water and energy consumption.

-The Floating Farm aims to produce and keep all the required energy and products inside the city and will experience with low energy usage water desalination from the river Meuse, urine-water purification to produce reusable water and recover nutrients from the brine to be used as fertilizer for plant production.
-The Floating Farm has a high public profile and attracts many citizens and local stakeholders to its activities, which engage in value exploration, behavioural reflection and innovation solutions.
+The Floating Farm produces its required energy and products inside the city, and will experiment with low-energy water desalination from the river Meuse, as well as urine-water purification to produce reusable water and recover nutrients to be used as fertilizer.
+Floating Farm has a high public profile and attracts many citizens and local stakeholders to its activities, which engage in value exploration, behavioural reflection, and innovative solutions.

-The Plataforma Solar de Almeria (PSA) is located in southern Spain and has become a reference in the use of solar energy for desalination processes.
-PSA is recognized as top large research infrastructure crucial for the development of top-quality cutting-edge research, as well as the communication, exchange, and preservation of knowledge, the transfer of technology, and promotion of innovation.
-In particular, PSA is devoted to the uses of solar thermal energy, both for concentrated solar power production and for desalination and water treatment and as a Living Lab will help with the engagement of stakeholders involved in the Water-Energy-Food nexus in specific events and reaching citizens with their regular program of visits.
+The Plataforma Solar de Almeria (PSA) is located in southern Spain and has become a point of reference in the use of solar energy for desalination.
+PSA’s infrastructure is contributes to the development of top-quality cutting-edge research, as well as the communication, exchange, and preservation of knowledge, technology transfer, and the promotion of innovation.
+In particular, PSA focuses on the use of solar thermal energy, both for concentrated solar power production and desalination, and as a WATER-MINING living lab it will support the engagement of stakeholders involved in the water-energy-food nexus through specific events and their regular programme of visits.